You've found your perfect home. But what if there's a break in your property chain and everything stalls? Here's how to keep your purchase on track.

 1. Keep communicating

-By building relationships, you can increase your chance of keeping a chain together, as it becomes harder to let somebody down once you’ve built up a rapport.
+By building relationships, you can increase your chance of keeping a chain together - and it becomes harder to let somebody down once you’ve built up a rapport.

 3. Get involved